3 min read

 Choose loose, light-colored clothing made from moisture-wicking fabrics to stay comfortable and dry.
 An AYA cooling towel or a damp bandana around your neck can help keep you cool during your walk, especially on hot and sunny days.

-6. Wear The Right Shoes
+6. Wear the Right Shoes

 Select ventilated walking shoes that allow your feet to breathe.
 Mesh shoes paired with moisture-wicking socks are excellent choices.
 Avoid leather shoes that trap sweat.
 To prevent friction, apply petroleum jelly or runner’s lube between your toes.